r-craig73/steves_sock_shack/README.md

 * Database setup: Run `rake db:migrate db:test:prepare` to prepare the database and create the Active Record schema.rb file, respectively.

+* Starting postgres database system: Run `$ postgres` in a terminal window to start the database.

-* Rails server: Run `$ rails server` to start the Rails server.
+* Rails server: Run `$ rails server` in a terminal window to start the Rails server.
 Navigate to `http://localhost:3000`.
 Refresh the page to reload any changes to the source files.

 * Integration testing: Use the Capybara gem

 ## Technologies Used
 ```
-Application: ruby-2.4.1, Bootstrap, HTML
+Application: ruby-2.4.1, Bootstrap, HTML, postgres, Rails 5.2.0
-Testing: Rails 5.2.0, Rspec
+Testing: Rspec
 Environment: gems
 ```